sigul/jekyll-references/_posts/2015-06-21-using-bootstrap-with-jekyll.md

 @import "bootstrap";
 {% endhighlight %}
+5. add `"/style/site.css"` to main.css file in the css folder under the // `Import partials from `sass_dir` (defaults to `_sass`)` line

 That's it.
 Look for Boostrap's variables in \_sass/bootstrap/_variables.scss.

-Andreas suggest not to change this variables, because it would be more difficult to update your Bootstrap, but just override them in your styles/site.scss as follow
+Andreas suggest not to change this variables, because it would be more difficult to update your Bootstrap, but just override them in your styles/site.scss as follow.

 {% highlight ruby %}
 ---